10 Workouts You Didn’t Know About- Find Your Perfect Routine!

 So let’s get into it!

 Pilates is another workout that is not fast-paced.
-Don't be fooled by the exterior though!
-Some of the hardest workouts I've done are pilates or barre routines.
+Don’t be fooled by the exterior though!
+Some of the hardest workouts we’ve done are pilates or barre routines.
 Pilates workouts improve your flexibility through low-impact movements.
 Over time, it is possible to see improvement in your posture, core strength, and muscle balance.
 Fun fact: pilates is over 100 years old!
-There are great routines on Youtube for pilates but I recommend you check your local area to see if you can join a pilates studio!
-Meeting people at pilates class will help you stay accountable and motivated!
+There are great routines on Youtube for pilates but we recommend you check your local area to see if you can join a pilates studio!
+Meeting up with friends for a pilates class will help you stay accountable and motivated!

 For those who want something a bit more fast-paced and intense- kickboxing is for you!
 Kickboxing consists of a full-body workout that can dramatically improve your core strength, reaction time, balance, and coordination.
 If you want to feel like Rocky Balboa, try out your local kickboxing gym!
 It is an amazing aerobic exercise and you can do it at home as well.
 If you’re staying in the comfort of your home to do kickboxing, expect to do a lot of shadow kickboxing unless you invest in some equipment.
 It is not necessary though, shadow kickboxing is a great way to get familiar with boxing moments and still provide a great cardiovascular workout.

-Yoga is not the most hidden workout BUT did you know there are 4 primary different types of yoga and a number of subtypes?
+Yoga is not the most hidden workout BUT did you know there are 4 primary different types of yoga and several subtypes?

-Ashtanga Yoga is a self-paced type of yoga in which a series of movements are taught and then you complete them at your own pace over a duration of around 1.5-2 hours.
+Ashtanga Yoga is a self-paced type of yoga in which a series of movements are taught and then you complete them at your own pace for around 1.5-2 hours.
 This form can improve muscular endurance and is done 100% at your comfort level!

 Dance workouts are great if you want to get that heart rate up.
 If you’re looking for a more structured approach, Youtube (once again) has a plethora of different videos to follow.
 Dancing workouts can be just effective at toning your body, especially the obliques and glutes, and can radically improve coordination.

 Zumba is the most popular form and consists of high-intensity and low-intensity dance moves.
-Definitely try it out if you love Colombian music and moving your body!
+Try it out if you love Colombian music and moving your body!

 Bokwa is a newer type of dance workout!
 It is based around South African and hip-hop style dancing and can be very fun!
-Step aerobic are sometimes incorporated in the routines, adding that extra burn.
+Step aerobics are sometimes incorporated into the routines, adding that extra burn.

 6. Skipping Rope

 Skipping may be the best-kept secret for fat loss.
-The Jump Rope Dudes are the best Youtube channel for finding skipping workouts.
+The Jump Rope Dude is the best Youtube channel for finding skipping workouts.
 From a beginner 10-minute workout to 1.5 hour Mayweather routine, they have it all!

-Jumping rope is a high-intensity workout that improves heart health, coordination, strength, reduces body fat, strengthens your bones, increases stamina, decreases fatigue, improves agility, and much more!
-If you can't tell, skipping is something I love and try to do everyday.
-If you really want to whip into shape a bit quicker, I recommend following a skipping workout 5 times a week for at least 30 minutes.
+Jumping rope is a high-intensity workout that improves heart health, coordination, increases strength, reduces body fat, strengthens your bones, increases stamina, decreases fatigue, improves agility, and much more!
+If you can’t tell, skipping is something we love and try to do every day.
+If you want to whip into shape a bit quicker, we recommend following a skipping workout 5 times a week for at least 30 minutes.

 This may seem like something just for kids but hula-hooping is a great workout if you want something new.
 Using a weighted hula-hoop for at least 30 minutes is a great way to get some activity into your day.
-It has been known to improve your cardiovascular fitness, reduce fat, and really target those core muscles.
-Start off with small 3-5 minutes intervals and work your way up to 30 minutes!
+It has been known to improve your cardiovascular fitness, reduce fat, and target your core muscles.
+Start with small 3-5 minute intervals and work your way up to 30 minutes!

 HIIT stands for high-intensity interval training.
-In my opinion, you can't get any harder than HIIT.
-Workouts will usually consist of a period of intense work for around 25 seconds and then lower intensity work (or rest) for 30-45 seconds.
+In our opinion, you can’t get any harder than HIIT.
+Workouts will usually consist of a period of intense work for around 25 seconds and then lower-intensity work (or rest) for 30-45 seconds.
 Since this type of workout is so cardiovascularly demanding, workouts usually are only 20-30 minutes.
 HIIT can improve your metabolism, decrease fat, reduce heart rate and blood pressure, and improve your oxygen consumption.
 This workout is known for its amount of calories burned compared to the duration of the workout.
-I would recommend doing HIIT at least once a week!
-But beware, HIIT is not for the faint of heart and I wouldn't recommend it to someone who is severely overweight or has not worked out in a while.
+We would recommend doing HIIT at least once a week!
+But beware, HIIT is not for the faint of heart and we wouldn’t recommend it to someone who is severely overweight or has not worked out in a while.

 10. Pole Fitness

 This may be very taboo but pole fitness has been growing in popularity.
 This is not for no reason, pole fitness is a hard but very fun workout!
-Pole classes will start off with improving your strength and flexibility.
+Pole classes will start with improving your strength and flexibility.
 You will then learn some dance moves to link your routine together!
-This is a great way to workout and to try something new.
+This is a great way to work out and try something new.

 What is your favourite workout to do?
 Which workouts do you want to try?
-Share below!
+Let us know in the comments below!